justinjudefernandes/justinjudefernandes/README.md

 # Hello, I'm Justin Fernandes                <a href="https://linkedin.com/in/justinjudefernandes"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an IT and Cybersecurity professional with over 15 years of experience, including 10 years in Infrastructure and 5 years in Information Security.
-Currently working within a Security Operations Center (SOC), I am passionate about threat detection, incident response, security monitoring, and continuous learning in the cybersecurity domain.
-My infrastructure background provides a strong understanding of enterprise environments, networking, servers, and system administration, allowing me to approach security investigations with both operational and defensive perspectives.
+I am an IT and Cybersecurity professional with over 15 years of experience spanning enterprise infrastructure, security operations, and information security.
+My background includes approximately 10 years in Infrastructure and 5+ years in Information Security, with current experience in Security Operations.
+I specialize in security monitoring, threat detection, incident investigation, detection engineering, and incident response, supported by a strong foundation in enterprise networking, systems, and infrastructure operations.

 ## 🎯 Objective
-To strengthen expertise in Security Operations and Detection Engineering by actively building and refining real-world defensive security capabilities.
-Focused on translating research and threat intelligence into practical detections, automation, and incident response improvements, while contributing actionable insights and hands-on work to the cybersecurity community.
+To demonstrate and continuously expand security operations and detection engineering capabilities through the implementation of SIEM, XDR, threat detection, threat hunting, incident investigation, automation, and incident response workflows.
+The portfolio documents practical security implementations, investigations, detections, and automation designed to reflect real-world SOC operations.

 ## 🛡️ Cybersecurity Portfolio